realpython/python-guide/docs/starting/install3/macos.rst

 *********************

-At this point, you have the system Python 2.7 available, potentially the :ref:`Homebrew version of Python 2 <install-osx>` installed, and the Homebrew version of Python 3 as well.
+At this point, you have the system Python 2.7 available, potentially the :ref:`Homebrew version of Python 2 <install-macos>` installed, and the Homebrew version of Python 3 as well.

 .. code-block:: console